BranchingBad/ollama-STT-TTS/README.md

 python assistant.py
 ```

-On the first run, the script will automatically download the faster-whisper (tiny.en by default) and openwakeword (hey_glados.onnx by default) models.
+On the first run, the script will automatically download the faster-whisper (base.en by default) and openwakeword (hey_jarvis_v2.onnx by default) models.

 List devices (Optional): To find the index for your microphone or speaker, use these commands:
 ```Bash